Saint-Cyr-sur-Mer

 Saint-Cyr-sur-Mer (/fr/, "Saint-Cyr-on-Sea"; Provençal Occitan: Sant Ceri) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 It is located on the Mediterranean coast, on the departmental border with Bouches-du-Rhône.

 Saint-Cyr-sur-Mer neighbours the communes of La Ciotat to the west, Bandol to the east and La Cadière-d'Azur to the north.
 In addition to the urban centre of Saint-Cyr itself, the commune includes the communities of Les Lecques, a port and beach resort, as well as La Madrague, a small port.
 The town square of Saint-Cyr contains a replica of the Statue of Liberty donated by Frédéric Bartholdi, sculptor of the original.

-Residents include former film star Brigette Bardot.

 Transport

 Saint-Cyr-sur-Mer is served by the Saint-Cyr-Les Lecques – La Cadière SNCF station on the Marseille–Ventimiglia railway.

 Economy

 Agriculture and tourism are important industries in the area.
 Fruit (especially olives), vegetables, as well as wine are produced in the commune.
 Both Saint-Cyr-sur-Mer and Les Lecques have urban markets.
 Tourist attractions include the sandy beach at Les Lecques, the coastal footpaths and the Musée de Tauroentum, a museum which displays artifacts from the Roman site of 'Tauroentum'.